CAM: Contemporary Arts Memphis Summer Intensive Exhibition, August 20-29, 2025

 The Summer Intensive is a multi-week experience where CAM alumni (including college), past Fellows, and Gap Year participants cultivate a studio practice, expand their conceptual thinking, and add to a strong portfolio rooted in technical skill.
 By fostering an environment of exploration, technical guidance, and intellectual inquiry, the program prepares participants, and offers continuity, for the next stage of their post-secondary journey.
 Over the course of the program, participants will work in a structured yet experimental environment that encourages both technical growth and conceptual depth.

 Xavier Hall is an interdisciplinary artist based in Memphis, Tennessee.
 He graduated from high school in 2024.
 His work spans a variety of mediums including: sculpture, pen on wood, and stone.
-His work is rooted in self introspection of his experience as a Black Man in America.
+His work is rooted in self-introspection of his experience as a Black Man in America.
 Xavier was a recipient of a national gold key award from the Alliance for Young Artists and Writers.
-He was an inaugural participant in the Summer Intensive Program at Contemporary Arts Memphis located in Memphis, Tennessee.
-Most recently, Xavier exhibited his work as a part of a pop exhibition at the Metal Museum in Memphis, Tennessee.
+Most recently, Xavier exhibited his work as a part of a pop-up exhibition at the Metal Museum in Memphis, Tennessee.

-Caroline Chandler is an interdisciplinary artist based in Memphis, Tennessee.
-She is a rising senior at St. Mary’s Episcopal School.
-She actively engages teens from her school and all over Memphis through volunteering for and organizing events that encourage young artists.
+Caroline Chandler is a visual artist based in Memphis, Tennessee.
+She is a senior at St. Mary’s Episcopal School.
+She actively engages teens from her school and all over Memphis through volunteering and organizing events that encourage young artists.
 Caroline has received numerous awards including two gold keys from the Mid-South Scholastic Art Awards and a national silver key from the Alliance for Young Artists and Writers.
-In addition to her visual art practice, Caroline helps to design and fabricate theater sets for the Memphis University Theater Club, for which she currently serves as co-president of.
-As for now, Caroline is actively creating and making work at Contemporary Arts Memphis as she prepares for life after high school.
+In addition to her visual art practice, Caroline helps to design and fabricate theater sets for the Memphis University School Theater Company, for which she currently serves as co-president of.

 Jameelah Rashada is an artist from Memphis, Tennessee.
 She is a 2025 graduate of Whitehaven High School.
 Her work encompasses acrylic painting and sculpture.
 Thematically, Jameelah’s work focuses on themes such as mental health and suppressed feelings.
 Jameelah is a recipient of a silver key award from the Mid-South Scholastic Art Awards.
 Most recently, Jameelah’s work has been shown at the Memphis International Airport.